Socialist Party of Indonesia: Origins

-From 1947, divisions appeared between Sutan and Amir as Amir and his communist allies gained more and more influence over the party.
-In June 1947 Amir ousted Sutan.
-The second party called the Socialist Party of Indonesia was founded on 12 February 1948 by Sutan Sjahrir after his departure from the Socialist Party.
+From 1947, divisions appeared between Sjahrir and Amir, as Amir and his communist allies gained more and more influence over the party.
+In June 1947, Amir ousted Sjahrir.
+The second party called the Socialist Party of Indonesia was founded on 12 February 1948 by Sjahrir after his departure from the Socialist Party.
 Joining him in the new party were Lintong Mulia Sitorus and other followers who agreed with his position on nationalism and not having a strongly pro-Soviet line.
-The party also launched a newspaper called Sikap which Sitorus edited.
+The party also launched a newspaper called Sikap, which Sitorus edited.